 As parents, we can only give her what we have and can afford.
 We are ready to give our all for her.
 She deserves all the love and care in this world.
 We are willing to give up our cars, apartment, and all the possessions, but even all these will not be enough to pay for her lifelong treatment.
 No ordinary working-class parents will be able to afford the medical fees.
 As the condition is very rare, no organization nor government body provides funding of any kind in Singapore.
 Hence, we need the collective efforts of many kind souls out there to help save our baby’s life.
 We pray for God’s grace in our effort to give Chloe life.

 Chloe has shown to us her will to live and she fought bravely against death several times during the past 11 years.
 We know God is always there with us and our journey will not be lonely.

 God has spoken to us and we know Chloe is here to glorify His name!
-In 2013, we were successful in getting her medical insurance to cover her hefty ERT’s cost.
-God has also given us the strength, knowledge and determination to establish a non-profit organisation called Rare Disorders Society (Singapore).
+In 2013, we were successful in getting her medical insurance to cover her hefty ERT cost.
+God has also given us the strength, knowledge, and determination to establish a non-profit organization called Rare Disorders Society (Singapore).
 With His grace, we create a blue ocean for children like Chloe!